Marco Rubio Blames Russian Bots And Trolls For Pushing ‘Clinton Body Count’ After Jeffrey Epstein’s Death

-Marco Rubio is taking aim at Vladimir Putin after a surge in conspiracy theories surrounding the death of Jeffrey Epstein, with the Republican senator claiming that the finger-pointing is a sign of Russian interference.
+Marco Rubio is taking aim at Vladimir Putin after a surge in conspiracy theories surrounding the death of Jeffrey Epstein.
+The Republican senator claims that the finger-pointing is a sign of Russian interference.

 Epstein was found hanged in his Manhattan jail cell on Saturday morning, and died after being rushed to a nearby hospital.
-His death brought a rush of conspiracy theories by many who claimed that political forces may have orchestrated Epstein’s death to prevent the powerful people allegedly involved in underage sex rings to be exposed.
+His death brought a rush of conspiracy theories by many who claimed that political forces may have orchestrated Epstein’s death to prevent powerful people allegedly involved in underage sex rings to be exposed.

 The term “Clinton Body Count” shot to the top of Twitter trends, playing on a decades-old conspiracy theory that Bill and Hillary Clinton arranged for the murders of political opponents.
-The term “Trump Body Count” then quickly trended in response, with others claiming that the president may have played a role in the death of his longtime former friend.
+The term “Trump Body Count” then quickly trended in response, with others claiming the president may have played a role in the death of his longtime, former friend.
 There was no evidence to indicate that either the Clintons or Donald Trump had any involvement in the billionaire’s death.

 Donald Trump himself fed into this conspiracy theory.
 As The Inquisitr reported, Trump shared a series of tweets insinuating that Bill Clinton played some kind of role in Jeffrey Epstein’s death.
 Another member of the Trump administration also insinuated that Hillary Clinton may have been involved in his death.